Lord-of-Waffles/InfoSec24/Week1Homework.md

 Imaginary Solutions, a startup unicorn often called the "Spotify of dental hygiene", provides customers with what they never knew they needed, but can't live without: a monthly subscription service where the customer is sent 10 toothpicks each month, for only 14.99€/month.

 The company has an internal network which it uses for business purposes.
 Access is separated into roles, administrative being highest.
-Good security hygience training provided during onboarding.
+Logging into systems requires multi-factor authentication.
+Good security hygience training provided to new employees during onboarding.

 #### Question 1: What are we working on?
 ![image](https://github.com/user-attachments/assets/135e2ac5-da23-4998-8d40-9a49db62282e)

 This is my DFD depicting how information related to the business is moving.
-Key assets include but are not limited to:
+Key assets are:
 - Customer data
 - Company financial data
 - Employee data